 What’s the best time to eat a cycling energy bar?

 Timing and quantity are key considerations when it comes to eating your chosen energy bar.
+Let’s look into each type of cyclist and develop an understanding of when they should be using energy bars to refuel on their bike.

 If you ride for short distances, then you don’t need to eat that many energy bars to supply the energy for your bike ride; our bodies have their own store of carbohydrate that provides enough fuel for around 90 minutes.